drkocoglu/Multiphase-Production-Forecasting-Models/README.md

 ##
 **Citation:**

-If this repository contributed to your work please consider citing the associated paper
+If this repository contributed to your work please consider citing the associated paper:

 ##